1st August, 2023

 JIT Access also leads to enhanced compliance and auditing capabilities.
 By implementing time-limited and on-demand access controls, organizations can ensure that access privileges are granted only when required, aligning with regulatory requirements and industry standards.
 The automated provisioning and revocation of access tokens provide a clear audit trail, facilitating easy monitoring and tracking of privileged access activities.

 Just-in-time access eliminates standing privileges, providing centralized logging of privileged-access activities and granular audit trails, simplifying audits and enhancing overall security.
-This heightened level of compliance and auditing not only strengthens the organization's security posture but also helps demonstrate adherence to relevant regulations during audits and assessments.
+This heightened level of compliance and auditing strengthens the organization's security posture and helps demonstrate adherence to relevant regulations during audits and assessments.

 JIT Access simplifies access management to various resources within your organization.
 As a result, the administrative burden is reduced significantly.
 Automated provisioning and revocation of access tokens lead to more efficient access controls, freeing up resources for other critical tasks.